Nicolepcx/Transformers-in-Action/README.md

 terminal on Microsoft Windows (with WSL), Apple macOS, or Linux operating systems.

 <span style="color:red">
-- Note: A virtual environment is not necessary for the notebooks in this repository, as they are designed to be run on a cloud service with GPU support.
+NOTE: A virtual environment is not necessary for the notebooks in this repository, as they are designed to be run on a cloud service with GPU support.
 Therefore, the provided instructions for creating a virtual environment are more for reference and general guidance than a strict requirement. </span>